 Once the fabric was completely dry, I cut out two wing shapes from the fabric.
 I also cut out the wing shape from a very stiff sew-in interfacing and some batting.
 I sewed the lace around the edge of one watercolor fabric wing.
 Then I layered the watercolor fabric with lace, the other watercolor fabric, the batting, and then the interfacing.
 I sewed around the edges with a small seam allowance and left a place for turning.

 Then I turned the wings right side out and topstitched around the edges to close the hole and make the lace stand out.
 Then I did some simple quilting to give the wings some details.
-Lastly, I added two elastic shoulder straps for wearing.
+Lastly, I added two elastic shoulder straps for wearing. here are some ideas for finding elastic to reuse.
 The straps are much too long for my daughter, but they are perfect for years of dressups.
 Whenever I see it, it’ll remind me about having adventures with my kids and helping their imagination grow.

 Wednesday July 15th || Sewpony | As It Seams